awst-austria/qa4sm/docs/developers_guide.md

 Depending on the `LOG_FILE` setting in your `settings_conf.py` file, the webapp's logfile should be written to `valentina.log`.
 If you encounter problems, check this log and the command line output of the Django server.

-If, when you try to log in, it gives a verification failed error, try going to `valentina/settings.py` and commenting out the `CSRF_COOKIE_SECURE` setting.
+If, when you try to log in, you get a verification failed error, try going to `valentina/settings.py` and commenting out the `CSRF_COOKIE_SECURE` setting.
 Then log in again.

 ## Webapp walkthrough